-Announcing the 2015 YWCA Women of Distinction Awards Recipients
+Announcing the 2016 YWCA Women of Distinction Awards recipients

-More than 1,200 guests and volunteers gathered on May 26, 2015, at the Vancouver Convention Centre to honour inspiring women and their achievements.
+More than 1,400 guests and volunteers gathered on June 8, 2016, at the Vancouver Convention Centre to honour inspiring nominees and their achievements.

 This year’s recipients are:

 An artistic and pedagogical authority in dance, Artemis has been leading the Arts Umbrella Dance Program since 1992.
 Through her passion and tireless efforts, she has developed the program into an internationally-recognized school that yields graduates who are dancing in companies worldwide.
 Artemis discarded the status quo in dance education by rejecting traditional body stereotypes, accommodating students from all socio-economic backgrounds and breaking down gender barriers by encouraging boys’ involvement.
 She secured the affiliation between Ballet BC and Arts Umbrella, extending the impact of international choreographers in Vancouver and increased opportunities for young local dancers.
 Artemis dedicates her life to young artists.
 Her vision extends beyond dance, preparing students with skills to navigate their lives with discipline, rigour and innovation.